Updated Curriculum: Now Shipping!

 This section is full of relevant articles and practical tools for team leaders to use with their teams.
 We include resources such as a sample trip application, sample team policies, how to help team members debrief after they return, emergency issues, insurance and travel recommendations, sample release of liability form, and more.

-Team Member’s Manual
+What’s in the Team Member’s Manual

 1